arago/OGIT/SGO/format/README.md

 This directory contains commented template files for the different ontology elements: _Attribute_, _Entity_, _Verb_

 General requirements:
+ * Other companies are encouraged to take responsibility for an NTO, e.g. 'ogit/Forum'
-	*	Names of namespace shouldn't contain organization names, but instead consist on a generalization.
+ * Names of namespaces shouldn't contain organization names, but instead consist on a generalization.
 E.g. instead arago/ -> automation/
+   * Although for namespaces semantical names are preferred, it's possible to group entities under one namespace, which name could be meant more organizational-wise, rather than semantical.
+This is done due to the division of responsibility forthcoming from first requirement.
  * The only possibility of having data stored in GraphIT not using the global ontology is strongly discouraged due to low performance but possible within the isolated  customaplicationdata/ namespace under customaplicationdata/appID
- * Other companies are encouraged to take responsibility for an NTO, e.g. 'ogit/Forum'
  * All entities should be allowed to have free attributes
  * There should not be any inheritance